Vyral/dean-adler/_posts/2019-10-08-what-our-move-to-a-new-branch-in-sunrise-florida-can-do-for-you.md

 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false
-youtube_alternate_image: /uploads/dean-adler-hgf-announcement-youtube.png
+youtube_alternate_image: /uploads/dean-adler-hgf-announcement-youtube-1.png
 youtube_code: _1z7kKfctGE
 ---

 {% include youtube.html %}

-<p style="text-align: center;"><em>We’ve opened a new branch in Sunrise, Florida, and this means great changes for you!</em></p>
+*We’ve opened a new branch in Sunrise, Florida, and this means great changes for you\!*

 I have an exciting announcement\! **I’ve had a unique opportunity to open a brand new branch with Hamilton Group Funding in Sunrise, Florida\!**